darylgallatin/S3-user-vault/README.md

 #################################################################################################
     NOTE!! t2.micro instance barely runs this program and often locks up within a few minutes.
-           I recomned using  at least a t2.medium   2 CPU 4G of RAM to run this
+           I recommend using  at least a t2.medium   2 CPU 4G of RAM to run this
 #################################################################################################

 To add these rules: